 Some of the top aquarium plants that are quite reliable at reducing nitrates include the following:

-- Moss balls.
-These look cool and look like tiny furry tennis balls.
-They come in a lot of perks, but most importantly, they are highly acclaimed for superb absorption, process, and utilization of ammonia, nitrites, and nitrates in the water.
+- Moss balls – These look cool and look like tiny furry tennis balls.
+They come with a lot of perks, but most importantly, they are highly acclaimed for superb absorption, process, and utilization of ammonia, nitrites, and nitrates in the water.

-- Duckweed.
-This is best for consuming up and sucking in nitrates in the water.
+- Duckweed – This is top-rated for consuming up and sucking in nitrates in the water.
 They have rounded floating leaves and are known for being floating plants.

 Allowing this stuff to grow excessively could lead to having an excessive shade that impedes an ample amount of light from getting into the aquarium.

-- Anacharis Elodea.
-This looks identical to water sprite.
+- Anacharis Elodea – This looks identical to water sprite.
 It has long green stems that have slightly elongated leaves.
-It does not matter where you prefer to put in the aquarium.
+It does not matter where you prefer to put it in the aquarium.

 This plant grows really tall; hence, it is better to utilize it as a mid-ground or foreground plant.
 It is easy to maintain, does not need more nutrients and is outstanding in filtering the water.

-- Water Lettuce.
-This looks like a blossoming flower with the head of lettuce.
+- Water Lettuce – This looks like a blossoming flower with a head of lettuce.
 It has green and long square leaves that are moderately rounded at the front.